 *Important Note - If you do decide to take an online TEFL course, beware of companies that propose “observed teacher practice” after you receive a TEFL certificate.
 Get a contact name and the address of where the teacher practice would be held and contact the person in charge to confirm that the possibility really exists.

-Which TEFL Course is Best for You?
+Which type of TEFL course is right for you?

 Ultimately, if you want to teach English abroad, you have to come on over.
 It tends to be easier to get this project started by taking a TEFL course in the country/region of your choice.
 This approach allows you to take advantage of that one month time frame to make the transition as smooth as possible.
 Also, even if you’re not sure you’ll stay, it’s a good time to research all the issues that are not necessarily clear on the internet like housing, quality of life, and job possibilities.
 Showing up to a foreign country can be daunting, but if you want something you've never had, you have to do some things you've never done.